 The trust is responsible for managing its risks, which includes business continuity planning.
-A risk register must be maintained.
+A risk register must be maintained and must be reviewed at least once a year.
+Risk management covers the full operations and activities of the trust, not only financial risk.
 Insurance cover is essential.